lasersam594/Arduino-Nano-33-BLE-Sense/ReadMe.md

-These are basic sketches for the Nano 33 BLE Sense Ver1 and Ver2.
+These are basic sketches for the Nano 33 BLE Sense (https://store-usa.arduino.cc/collections/boards-modules/products/nano-33-ble-sense-rev2).

+These apply to both the Rev1 and Rev2 boards.

 I put these here because while it's almost certain that sketches like these have been out there for years, a Web search has real trouble finding them, especially with AI. ;-)